geoff616/blockspring-cli/README.md

 ##Usage:

-Gitspring is used from within a source controled directory, inside a block's top level directory.
+Gitspring is used from within a source controlled directory, inside a block's top level directory.
 One or more blocks can reside inside a single git repo.

 An example directory looks like:
 ```